vassalo/Jalpc/_posts/2019-11-06-border-crossing-analysis.md

  (Other)              :328364
  ```

 The output above is kinda messy, right?
-So we can try to run some alternative commands: `str()` or `glimpse()`, which gives us less detailed, but equally valuable, descriptions.
+So we can try to run some alternative commands: `str()` or `glimpse()`, which gives us the quantity and the types of the variables on the dataset.

 ```R
 str(dataset)